Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

 \subsection{Main Numerical Results}

 We progress by assessing the performance of the approximate method in the preceding economy for $\mathcal{P}=\RR$ and dual CRRA individuals on the basis of a couple of numerical examples.
 Towards this end, we put the benchmark parameter input as reported in \cite{brennan2002dynamic} to use.
 Tangibly, Table \ref{tab1} records these benchmark values.
 The results appearing in this subsection arise as a consequence of $N=10,000$ simulated paths for time increments $\Delta t_i=0.05$ as part of an Euler scheme, such that $M=T/0.05$.
-We consider two planning horizons, $T=5$ and $T=10$, because the therein inherently visible patterns carry over to extensions of these terminal dates.
-In addition to that, we study three dual CRRA investors whose risk-profiles conform to $\left(\gamma_d,\gamma_u\right)\in\left\lbrace\left(5,5\right),\left(10,2\right),\left(15,3\right)\right\rbrace$ for a benchmark level and endowment equally identified with $\mathcal{K}=X_0=1$.
+We consider two planning horizons, $T=5$ and $T=10$, because the inherently visible patterns therein carry over to extensions of these terminal dates.
+In addition to that, we study three dual CRRA investors whose risk profiles conform to $\left(\gamma_d,\gamma_u\right)\in\left\lbrace\left(5,5\right),\left(10,2\right),\left(15,3\right)\right\rbrace$ for a benchmark level and endowment equally identified with $\mathcal{K}=X_0=1$.
 The first element of the previous set mirrors the preferences of a standard CRRA agent, which we include for the sake of a validity check.
-That is to say, the approximation is exact for CRRA individuals, from where $\mathrm{D}_{\RR}\big(\widehat{\theta}^{L,*}_t,\widehat{\theta}^{U,*}_t\big)=0$ must modulo numerical errors hold.
-For the remaining two investors, their risk-profiles diverge in form of the coefficients of risk-aversion which leads to inexact approximations: $\mathrm{D}_{\RR}\big(\widehat{\theta}^{L,*}_t,\widehat{\theta}^{U,*}_t\big)>0$ ought to be true.\footnote{The width of the discrepancy between the uncoupled levels of risk-aversion differs for these investors.
-We note that the approximation's precision practically decreases with this width according to \eqref{eq:sec52dualcontr}.} Lastly, in opposition to \citet{bick2013solving}, we do not simulate the upper bound $\widehat{J^{U}}\left(X_0\right)$ in order to preclude estimations biases concerning the compensating variations.
-Rather, we utilize the analytical bound to emphasize the method's accuracy.
+That is to say, the approximation is exact for CRRA individuals, from where $\mathrm{D}_{\RR}\big(\widehat{\theta}^{L,*}_t,\widehat{\theta}^{U,*}_t\big)=0$ must hold, modulo numerical errors.
+For the remaining two investors, their risk profiles diverge in form of the coefficients of risk aversion, which leads to inexact approximations: $\mathrm{D}_{\RR}\big(\widehat{\theta}^{L,*}_t,\widehat{\theta}^{U,*}_t\big)>0$ ought to be true.\footnote{The width of the discrepancy between the uncoupled levels of risk aversion differs for these investors.
+We note that the approximation's precision practically decreases with this width according to \eqref{eq:sec52dualcontr}.} Last, in opposition to \citet{bick2013solving}, we do not simulate the upper bound $\widehat{J^{U}}\left(X_0\right)$ in order to preclude estimations biases concerning the compensating variations.
+Rather, we utilise the analytical bound to emphasise the method's accuracy.